ahmedEid1/Amail/README.md

     - When a mailbox is visited, the application should first query the API for the latest emails in that mailbox.
     - Each email should then be rendered in its own box (e.g. as a <div> with a border) that displays who the email is from, what the subject line is, and the timestamp of the email.
     - If the email is unread, it should appear with a white background.
 If the email has been read, it should appear with a gray background.
+---

+- View Email:
+  - When a user clicks on an email, the user should be taken to a view where they see the content of that email.
+  - Your application should show the email’s sender, recipients, subject, timestamp, and body.
+  - Once the email has been clicked on, you should mark the email as read.
+Recall that you can send a PUT request to /emails/<email_id> to update whether an email is read or not.